-Widely considered to be the best pound-for-pound boxer in the world at the moment, Canelo Álvarez is truly a star of the sport today.
-As we approach his next match in which he will face his mandatory challenger, WBO interim champ John Ryder, we break down his biggest fights ever.’
+Widely considered the best pound-for-pound boxer in the world at the moment, Canelo Álvarez is truly a star of the sport today.
+As we approach his next match in which he will face his first challenger of three from the $100 million PBC contract he signed, the former WBC middleweight and IBF light middleweight title holder Jermall Charlo, we break down his biggest fights ever.’

 Canelo Alvaraz’s top fights

-On on May 6th, 2023, Canelo Álvarez will step into the ring with WBO interim super middleweight champ John Ryder at the Estadio Akron in Guadalajara.
-With that said, we decided there was no better time to take a look at some of the best fights in Álvarez’s career.
-Given that he’s now sitting on a record of 57 wins, 2 draws, and 2 losses, you can bet there have been quite a few.
+On September 30, 2023, The Mexican star will return to the ring to face the undefeated Charlo after being unable to get a rematch with Dmitry Bivol.
+With that said, we decided there was no better time to look at some of the best fights in Álvarez’s career.
+Given that he’s now sitting on a record of 58 wins, 2 draws, and 2 losses, you can bet there have been quite a few.
 With no further delays, let’s get into them.

 It was November 2015, and with 900,000 PPV buys and more than $58 million gross, the fight between Miguel Cotto and Canelo Álvarez was everything fans hoped it would be.
 Cotto had just come from consecutive losses to Mayweather and Trout but had every reason to fancy his chances against the younger Alvarez.
 To that end, the Puerto Rican attempted to outbox the Mexican, who was 10 years his junior, but Canelo’s precision and power soon became the difference.
-In the end, Álvarez claimed victory by unanimous decision, losing just six of a possible 36 rounds across three scorecards.
-“I will always respect him, and he’s a great champion,” Álvarez said at the time.
+Ultimately, Álvarez claimed victory by unanimous decision, losing just six of a possible 36 rounds across three scorecards.
+“I will always respect him, and he’s a great champion,” Álvarez said then.
 “But now it’s my era.”

 Floyd Mayweather Jr.